-- 34. Report if any of the following cost-savings measures are taken regarding Wisconsin Shares, child care subsidies: (a) implementation of a waiting list for receipt of a child care subsidy, except that a Wisconsin Works program participant may not be placed on any waiting list; (b) an increase in the copayment amount that an individual must pay toward the cost of child care; (c) adjustment of the amount of reimbursement paid to child care providers providing child care services; or (d) adjustment of the gross income levels for eligibility for receipt of a child care subsidy. [s.
-49.155(6d)(b)]. - 35.
-Annually, report specifying the organizations that received funding from the Wisconsin Trust Account Foundation [s.
-49.1635(3)(c)]. - 36.
-By March 1 of each year, a report on the number of children placed for adoption by the Department and the costs to the state for services relating to such adoptions [s.
-49.32(1)(a)].
+- 38. Report, by January 1, 2021, with the State Public Defender, the costs and data for implementing a five-county pilot program associated with the appointment of counsel in a child in need of protection or services proceeding [s.
+48.233(4)]. - 39.
+Report if any of the following cost-savings measures are taken regarding Wisconsin Shares, child care subsidies: (a) implementation of a waiting list for receipt of a child care subsidy, except that a Wisconsin Works program participant may not be placed on any waiting list; (b) an increase in the copayment amount that an individual must pay toward the cost of child care; (c) adjustment of the amount of reimbursement paid to child care providers providing child care services; or (d) adjustment of the gross income levels for eligibility for receipt of a child care subsidy. [s.
+49.155(6d)(b)].

+40. Annually, report specifying the organizations that received funding from the Wisconsin Trust Account Foundation [s.
+49.1635(3)(c)].